Battle of Hanau: Aftermath

 Wrede suffered 9,000 casualties, Napoleon suffered fewer, but some 10,000 French stragglers became allied prisoners of war between 28 and 31 October.
 The French reached Frankfurt on 2 November 1813 and were only 20 miles from their relatively safe rear base at Mainz allowing Napoleon’s army to recover and face the subsequent invasion of France in 1814.

 Napoleon was not slowed, blocked or interfered with on his march to Frankfurt, where he arrived in the afternoon of 31 October 1813.
-Militarily the battle was a clear victory for Napoleon.
+Militarily the battle was a costly victory for Napoleon.
 Wrede failed to block Napoleon's path, although the allied forces of Russians, Prussians and Austrians had cut Napoleon's line of retreat.
 However Napoleon evaded the maneuver.
 The Kingdom of Bavaria wanted with this battle to support militarily its shift to the allied side.
 It did not really matter to the Bavarian politicians and military whether the battle was won or lost—as long as it took place.
 On 5 November 1813 Alexander I marched with his troops into Frankfurt.

 Beethoven's Symphony No. 7, was premiered in Vienna on 8 December 1813, with Beethoven himself conducting at a charity concert for soldiers wounded in the Battle of Hanau.